confluentinc/demo-dsp-fraud-detection/README.md

-# Fully Managed Oracle CDC V1 Connector via Private Link Demo
+# Build a Fraud Detection Application with Private Oracle CDC Connector
-This demo will cover key new Confluent features using a realistic application deployed on AWS.
+Fraud detection is crucial for protecting the financial assets of individuals and organizations in an increasingly digital world, leveraging analytical technologies to identify and prevent unethical activities and costly consequences.
+As digital transactions become more common, the complexity of fraud schemes also increases, requiring sophisticated detection methods.
+Modern methods like integrating advanced analytical and artificial intelligence algorithms help in identifying complex fraudulent patterns within vast datasets.

+Private connectors are essential in this context, serving to connect an organization’s internal systems with external services and applications.
+They facilitate the secure flow of information from multiple sources, providing a comprehensive view for detecting fraud.
+Additionally, ensuring data transfers over secure channels help maintain data integrity and confidentiality, crucial for preventing data breaches and ensuring regulatory compliances.

+This demo demonstrates how financial institutions can capture fraud transactions in real-time without leaving the public internet by leveraging stream processing and private connectors.
+This approach enables the seamless and secure synchronization of data across systems, ensuring real-time detection and response to potential fraudulent activities.
+Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, while private connectors ensure that data flows securely between systems, offering a robust solution for modern fraud detection.
+This use case will cover key new Confluent features using a realistic application deployed on AWS.

 ## Demo Diagram
 ![architecture_diagram.png](img/architecture_diagram.png)
-The Demo features real time fraud detection:
+The Demo features real-time fraud detection capabilities consisting of:
-- Backend/Frontend that could be setup for any real world use case
+- Backend/Frontend setup suitable for various real-world applications
-- Oracle DB on a private internal network (almost every production DB is on a private network)
+- Oracle DB on a private internal network for production use cases
-- Oracle DB CDC Fully Managed Connector that streams events based on Database interactions
+- Oracle DB CDC Fully Managed Connector that streams events triggered Database interactions
 - Confluent Kafka Cluster to store, stream & manage transaction & fraud events
-- Confluent Flink Compute Pool for real time fraud detection based on transaction events spawned from the Oracle DB
+- Confluent Flink Compute Pool for real-time fraud detection based on transaction events deriving from the Oracle DB
-- OpenSearch Fully Managed Sink Connector to stream fraud events to a dashboard built for the fraud team
+- OpenSearch Fully Managed Sink Connector to stream fraud events to a dashboard for the fraud team
-- OpenSearch Instance to display dashboards for the fraud team to analyze and make future decisions with
+- OpenSearch Instance to showcase dashboards for the fraud team's analysis and decision-making
 ---

 ## Prerequisites